LeetLLM

 Designing the approval interface

 A "Yes/No" button is rarely enough for production systems.
 The approval interface must provide context and control.
-When Riley asks "Can I refund order #78291 for $899?", the human needs to know what data will change and why.
+When Vega asks "Can I route 25% traffic to reranker-v17?", the human needs to know what data will change and why.

-The approval UI should show the authorized reviewer the smallest evidence packet needed for the decision: a redacted request summary, the policy trigger, source references the reviewer is allowed to inspect, and the exact arguments Riley proposes to execute.
-Dumping an entire customer conversation into every review card creates unnecessary privacy exposure and makes the meaningful change harder to see.
+The approval UI should show the authorized reviewer the smallest evidence packet needed for the decision: a redacted request summary, the policy trigger, source references the reviewer is allowed to inspect, and the exact arguments Vega proposes to execute.
+Dumping an entire incident thread or model-card history into every review card creates unnecessary exposure and makes the meaningful change harder to see.

 The approval payload

-Riley should pause with a structured payload that the UI can render clearly.
+Vega should pause with a structured payload that the UI can render for review.
 This payload takes authorized evidence and proposed tool arguments as input and structures them into a redacted typed object for the reviewer.
 For data mutations, this should ideally be a visual diff rather than raw JSON.

 the-approval-payload.ts

-Approval review packet showing permitted evidence, exact mutation diff, and stale-click guards such as action hash, version, and expiry.
-Approval review packet showing permitted evidence, exact mutation diff, and stale-click guards such as action hash, version, and expiry.
+Approval packet with frozen evidence, exact mutation diff, reviewer decision, and stale-click guards such as action hash and expiry.
+Approval packet with frozen evidence, exact mutation diff, reviewer decision, and stale-click guards such as action hash and expiry.

 By rendering this payload, the Human-in-the-Loop UI becomes a useful decision surface.
-The reviewer can compare Riley's proposed effect with permitted evidence before authorizing the tool call.
+The reviewer can compare Vega's proposed effect with permitted evidence before authorizing the tool call.
 For complex actions, consider adding a dry-run diff that shows what would happen if the action were approved.
 Version, expiry, and action hash fields matter too: they let the backend reject stale clicks instead of replaying an approval long after the underlying state changed.
+The backend stores and compares the full digest even if the card displays an abbreviated label.

 build-redacted-review-packet.py